SMFloris/listlingo/README.md

 # Shopping List Generator

-A web application that transforms unstructured shopping list input into organized, categorized shopping lists using the Qwen3:30b-a3b model from Ollama.
+A web application that transforms unstructured shopping list input into organized, categorized shopping lists using the Qwen3:30b-a3b model running on Ollama.

 ## Overview